camptocamp/tilecloud-chain/README.rst

             value: 2012
             values: [2012]

-than with the following configuration:
+then with the following configuration:

 .. code:: yaml